Table of Contents

 The research landscape is expanding.

 We are seeing the results of Texas’ long-range goal to expand investment in institutional research.
 In 2010, only four doctoral universities in the state qualified as “R1” research institutions, which conduct the highest level of research activity.
-Today we have 11 R1 universities, as well as more than a dozen institutions in the second tier of research activity.
+Today we have 11 R1 universities, as well as 11 institutions in the second tier of research activity.

 Texas is on track to reach its expenditures goal.

-Research expenditures in Texas increased by $60 million from 2020 to 2021.
-That represents 6% of our goal, with nine years left to generate the remaining 90%.
+Research expenditures in Texas increased by $670 million from 2020 to 2023.
+That represents 67% of our goal, with seven years left to generate the remaining 33%.

 Funding comes in waves, rather than a steady stream, and is determined at the federal level largely through grants from the National Institutes of Health, the National Science Foundation, and other sources.
 Texas must remain vigilant in pursuing valuable research dollars that move our knowledge and economy forward.